How does the MolecuLight i:X work?

 Why does fluorescence imaging (with the i:X device) need to be performed in the dark?

-In order to detect bacteria, fluorescence imaging using the MolecuLight i:X requires a dark room.
+In order for the i:X to visualize fluorescence in wounds indicative of elevated bacterial burden (>104 CFU/g), fluorescence imaging using the MolecuLight i:X requires a dark room.
 Darkness is required so that fluorescence signals emitted from the bacteria (and other biological components) in a wound are clearly visualized by the device.
 In order to ensure a room is sufficiently dark, the i:X has an ambient light sensor to inform the user if the room is dark enough.

 If a clinical room can’t be darkened (e.g. an open ward or a treatment room with large windows), a DarkDrape® is available as a disposable, portable dark environment to provide the required darkness for successful point-of-care fluorescence imaging.